 Ask a few people around you what it’s like to work for Google.
-You’ll probably hear words like “innovative, collaborative, techie, cool, open” and the crazy part is that the people you asked probably have never even worked at Google.
+You’ll probably hear words like “innovative, collaborative, techie, cool, open.
+The crazy part is that the people you asked have probably never worked at Google.
 The same test usually works remarkably well for big brands like Amazon, Southwest Airlines and Red Bull.

 And that’s the amazing thing about employment branding—just like a corporate brand, the reputation can often precede the experience.
 We don’t need to work for a company to have an understanding of their employment brand.
 Somehow, we just know.

 An employment brand is the market perception of what it's like to work for an organization.
 In other words, it’s the image that your prospective, current and past employees have in their minds about the employment experience at your company.
 This includes characteristics like the organization’s company culture, work environment, employee benefits, and employee value proposition.

 Research from the Bureau of Labor Statistics shows that more jobs are becoming available at the same time that fewer candidates are entering the job market.
 As a result, the war for talent is intensifying.
-So if your company wants to recruit more job seekers or attract top talent, you need to have a strategic advantage.
+So if your company wants to keep its positions filled, you need to have a strategic advantage.
 Otherwise, what's stopping your prospective and current employees from working for your competitors instead?
 By developing and marketing your employment brand, you can ensure that job seekers know why they should work for you.

 While any company can create an employment brand, building one that is truly effective is more challenging.
 It requires researching your target candidates, reviewing your competitors’ employment brands, and successfully executing and positioning the brand.
 However, the extra effort is unquestionably worth it.
 When you have a strong and strategic employment brand, it accomplishes the following:

 - Creates a sense of urgency and excitement about working for your company

 - Engages the mind, heart and dreams of candidates